 Cheyenna is a writer and organizer who elevates the needs of people and the planet over profit.
 For 20 years she has worked with social justice, environmental, and community organizations in every capacity from volunteer to executive director.
 In addition to her role as a co-founder and current staff with CEANYC, she is a co-founder and member of SolidarityNYC, where she led the creation of the first online interactive map of New York City’s solidarity economy, and an Associate Member of the editorial collective Grassroots Economic Organizing (GEO).
 Previously she spearheaded the creation of the New Economy Coalition while executive director of the New Economy Network, served on the Board of Directors at Lower East Side People’s Federal Credit Union, and helped start five worker cooperatives from Occupy Wall Street’s tenure in downtown Manhattan.

-Evie is a Southern California native and recent graduate of Barnard College, where she majored in Women, Gender, and Sexuality Studies with a concentration in Race and Ethnicity Studies.
-Over the past couple of years, Evie has been involved with anti-mass incarceration and restorative justice work with an emphasis on queer and trans incarcerated folks, environmental and immigrant justice organizing, and facilitating a radical on-campus discussion group about all things related to gender and sexual identity.
-Her passion for environmental, economic, racial, and gender justice, and a deep love for New York City, brings her to the world of solidarity economy work, where she serves as Program Manager for CEANYC.
+Evie is a Brooklyn-based (by way of South Pasadena, California) worker-owner, community gardener, and solidarity economy organizer.
+Over the past couple of years, she has been involved in anti-mass incarceration and restorative justice work with an emphasis on queer and trans incarcerated folks, environmental and immigrant justice organizing, and coordinating a radical discussion group about all things related to gender and sexual identity.
+Her passion for environmental, economic, racial, and gender justice, and a deep love for New York City, brings her to solidarity economy work, where she serves as Program Manager for CEANYC.